cscorley/dissertation/chapters/3_method/0_method.md

 For the first two Research Problems, there does exist various datasets and benchmarks for each [@Dit-etal_2013; @Moreno-etal_2014; @Kagdi-etal_2012;
 @Linares-Vasquez-etal_2012].
-However, *Research Problem 3* introduces a complication to using these benchmarks in that it requires high overlap of the benchmarks.
-The overlap of these benchmarks is small and in some cases non-existent, making it difficult to determine whether a technique is performing well or not because of the approach or if it happens to just be a challenging query for that technique.  \todo{gross sentence} Hence, we have created our own benchmark fit for evaluating both an FLT and DIT.
+However, *Research Problem 3* (RP3) introduces a
+complication to using these benchmarks.
+RP3 requires high overlap of the benchmarks.
+The overlap of these benchmarks is small or non-existent, making it difficult to determine whether a technique is performing well or not because of the approach or if it happens to just be a challenging query for that technique.  \todo{gross sentence} Hence, we have created our own benchmark fit for evaluating both an FLT and DIT.

 The 6 subjects of our studies vary in size and application domain.
 BookKeeper is a distributed logging service\footnote{\url{http://zookeeper.apache.org/bookkeeper/}}.